ZJUEarthData/DS_package/README.md

 `Algorithm`:
 + clustering:
-  1.DBSCAN
-  2.KMeans
+  - DBSCAN
+  - KMeans
-  3.Mean Shift
+  - Mean Shift
-  4.Affinity Propagation
+  - Affinity Propagation
 + Classifer:
-  1.SVM
+  - SVM
 + Graph in 3D
++ Multilayer perceptron(Deep Neural Network)
 + Calculator for end member
-  1.pyroxene
-  2.garnet
+  - pyroxene
+  - garnet
 + Others
+  - Elements in Curve
+  - HuckDiagram
++ Statistics

 `PS`: The building of this repo is in process and the classification of these algorithms are not the final structure.